pantsel/konga/README.md

 $ cd konga
 $ npm install
 </pre>
-This will install all frontend and backend dependencies
+This will install all frontend and backend dependencies.
+If for some reason this fails, try running <code>$ npm install</code> in /backend and /frontend separately

 ## Configuration
 You can configure your <code>backend</code> and <code>frontend</code> applications to use your environment specified